-Bullying, harassment and discrimination are personal grievances and are not covered by whistleblowing law, unless the particular case is in the public interest.
+Bullying, harassment and discrimination are personal grievances and are not covered by whistleblowing law, unless the particular case is in the public interest (e.g. where the behaviour poses a risk to public safety or systemic wrongdoing).

 The Compliance Manager has day-to-day responsibility for this policy and you should refer any questions about this policy to them in the first instance.
 Staff should disclose any instances of harassment or bullying of which they become aware to their line manager.
 If the allegations of harassment or bullying relate to their line manager then they should disclose any instances to the Compliance Manager.